 There’s a real feeling of family throughout this film.
 Toddlers dance in the background during freestyle raps.
 You really get a sense of how special Hidmo was to the community.
 At one point, the camera veers away from the action and visits the kitchen staff and other people working behind the scenes.
 The director, Scott Macklin, makes a brief appearance in front of the camera to remind us that “Hidmo is about the we,” while addressing apprehension about what comes next.

 This wonderful portrait is a beautiful testament to what culture can be fostered when “people just got together and did it.”
-Watching Hidmo Next in 2021 hits a little different: We lost Rahwa in August 2020 during our pandemic year.
+Watching Hidmo Next in 2021 hits a little differently: We lost Rahwa in August 2020 during our pandemic year.
 In a memorial tribute in The Seattle Times, Hollis Wong-Wear tried to sum up her impact: “Rahwa was the engine, the nucleus, the crucible of that space — I saw her as a titan.”